-The aggregate amount of principal payments to be made on all outstanding classes of notes on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," will generally equal the amount necessary for the outstanding principal amount of the Class A Notes to equal the contract value of the receivables at the end of the related collection period minus the target overcollateralization amount.
+The aggregate amount of principal payments to be made on all outstanding classes of notes on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," will generally equal the amount necessary for the outstanding principal amount of the Class A Notes to equal the contract value of the receivables at the end of the related collection period minus 3.50% multiplied by the pool balance as of the cutoff date (the "target overcollateralization amount").
 The contract value of the receivables equals the discounted present value of their scheduled cash flows, using a specified discount rate.
 The specified discount rate will be established based on, among other things, market interest rates at the time the interest rates on the notes are determined.
 The collection period with respect to any payment date is the period from the end of the preceding collection period (or, if for the first payment date, from the beginning of the day after the cutoff date) to and including the last day of the calendar month preceding the calendar month in which such payment date occurs.
-The target overcollateralization amount is 3.50% multiplied by the pool balance as of the cutoff date (or \$32,630,035.37 based on the Specified Discount Factor used in this prospectus) (the "target overcollateralization amount").

 Amounts allocated to payment of the principal on the notes will generally be applied on a fully sequential basis; meaning that no principal will be paid on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
 For purposes of principal payments, the Class A-2a Notes and Class A-2b Notes will be treated as a single class.
-Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes and A-4 Notes.
+Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2a Notes and A-2b Notes, pro rata based on their respective outstanding principal balances; A-3 Notes; and A-4 Notes.